ingonyama-zk/icicle/examples/c++/best-practice-ntt/README.md

 ## Running the example

-To change the defaul curve BN254, edit `compile.sh` and `CMakeLists.txt`
+To change the default curve BN254, edit `compile.sh` and `CMakeLists.txt`

 ```sh
 ./compile.sh